Jenny Higham: Career

-She currently has a research interest in the use of advanced simulation in medical education.
-Her previous research publications have focused on reproductive medicine.
+Research interests included using advanced simulation in medical education.
+Her previous research publications having focused on reproductive medicine.

-Higham delivered the Academy of Medical Educators’ Annual Calman Lecture 2017 and then accepted an Honorary Fellowship.
+Higham delivered the Academy of Medical Educators' Annual Calman Lecture 2017 and then accepted an Honorary Fellowship.
 In July 2018 Jenny Higham was awarded an Honorary Doctorate from Brighton and Sussex Medical School.
 The previous month she was appointed as a Fellow of the Royal College of Physicians.